Warning

 Authentication in Sharetribe

 The Sharetribe APIs limit visibility to certain data based on the authentication level of the user.
-Marketplace API has three different levels of access, whereas Integration API only has full access or no access.
+Marketplace API has multiple levels of access, whereas Integration API only has full access or no access.
 This means that when using any Integration API endpoints, it is crucial to only use them from a secure context i.e. from server code, never from browser code.

 Regardless of the level of access, each API endpoint requires an access token that can be acquired through Sharetribe Authentication API.
 When using the Sharetribe Javascript SDKs, authentication is handled with specific SDK methods for Marketplace API and upon instantiation in Integration API.